InlineManual/dom-box/README.md

 # DOM Box

-Utility for working with dimensions and positions of DOM elements.
+Utility for working with dimensions, positions and relations between DOM elements.

 ## Bug reports, feature requests and contact